Annual UK Annual Tax on Enveloped Dwellings statistics commentary

 Declaration numbers relate to the number of liable properties in the particular financial year, but receipts figures relate to the value of payments received in the financial year, rather than liabilities for the financial year.

-Figure 1 shows that receipts for all price bands have increased compared to the 2022 to 2023 financial year.
-This follows on from increases in the 2021 to 2022 financial year, which had followed consecutive periods of falls across all valuation bands between financial year 2015 to 2016 and financial year 2020 to 2021.
+Figure 1 shows that receipts for most price bands have increased or stayed the same compared to the 2023 to 2024 financial year, continuing the upward trend seen since the 2021 to 2022 financial year.
+Prior to this, there were consecutive periods of falls across all valuation bands between financial year 2015 to 2016 and financial year 2020 to 2021.

 Figure 1: ATED receipts by price band